williamcpierce/lims-demo/docs/usage.rst

 Access
 ------------

-This demo is hosted live on my website, where you can log in to a demo account with the provided credentials:
+This demo is hosted live on my website, where you can use these credentials to log in to a demo account:

 | URL: `williampierce.io <https://williampierce.io/>`_
 | Username: demo